 Mary stands, much as she does in Our Lady of Grace, over the earth, watching over us all, arms extended, welcoming us in.
 She wears red to symbolize the Passion of her Son, and that of every martyr.
 Her mantle is blue, symbolizing grace and Heaven – pointing to the victory of the martyrs and our final destination.

 Above her hands float two crowns; she offers them to us, much as she offered them to St. Maximilian Kolbe; the white crown of purity and the red crown of martyrdom.
-The symbolism was pulled from that apparition, but goes deeper as the saints talk of two types of martyrdom; the red martyrdom won in blood, literally giving up you life and dying for the faith; and the white martyrdom won through the daily sacrifice and sufferings.
-This latter martyrdom is the one personally experienced by Our Lady.
+The symbolism was pulled from that apparition, but goes deeper as the saints talk of two types of martyrdom; the red martyrdom won in blood, and the white martyrdom won through the daily sacrifice and sufferings.

 Taken either as a sunset, symbolizing the death of the martyrs, or a sunrise, symbolizing the Resurrection, the sky fades from the blood red of the martyrs, to the peeking blue and white of Heaven.